 Feelings of Inadequacy

-Develop a schedule for preparing.
+- Develop a schedule for preparing.
 Block off study time on your calendar.
-Actively study – make quizzese, make flashcards, or find an accountability partner (one that will really study with you).
+Actively study – make quizzes, make flashcards, or find an accountability partner (one that will really study with you).

 Fear of the Stakes Involved

 - You can retake this test after just 21 days.

 - It is a small part of what you know.

 - It does not impact your ability to graduate.